tyleretters/lordsofthepit.com/_posts/2021-11-17-itsbeenaminute.md

 **Appendix: Note on COVID-19 Vaccines**

 Prior to Fall Brawl 4, and for future events, the Lords of the Pit required entrants to show proof of vaccination against COVID-19.
 All 24 Fall Brawl entrants provided proof without hesitation.
-While I was uneasy asking for this information, I’m thankful they made it easy for me.
+While I was initally uncomfortable asking for this information, I’m thankful they made it easy for me.
 We all have a role to play in protecting one another.

 ![](/assets/images/fallbrawl4/fallbrawlcandids/iceageboxes.jpg)